sparkflows/sparkflows-docs/docs/operations/logs/fire-server-logs.rst

 From the VM
 +++++++

-You can view the logs from vm on which Fire Insights is running from below location:
+You can view the logs from vm on which Sparkflows is running from below location:

 Fire server Logs: